grempe/grempe.github.io/_posts/2016/2016-01-11-yubikey-gnupg-2-1-and-ssh.md

 What I wanted, as a workaround to the problem, was to re-start the agent after the Yubikey is removed, and then once again whenever it is re-inserted.
-I think this may be possible using `launchd` on OS X, but I settled on using ControlPlane which is an OS X application that can apply system config, or run arbitrary shell scripts, in reaction to designated system events.
+I think this may be possible using `launchd` on macOS, but I settled on using ControlPlane which is an macOS application that can apply system config, or run arbitrary shell scripts, in reaction to designated system events.
 In our case it can be configured to run a shell script that will re-start `gpg-agent` every time a Yubikey is inserted or removed.